 One of the best things about dental crowns is that they’re a permanent restoration.
 Your dental crowns can last for 30 years if you take great care of them.
 Luckily, you can take care of dental crowns using normal products and a standard oral healthcare routine.
 Your crowns should last a long time if you brush and floss regularly, along with routine visits to your dentist.

 However, keeping an eye on your diet can also help.
 While dental crowns are durable, biting down on hard foods can crack or chip them.
 At appointments with Dr. Reece, he’ll make sure to take an extra look at your crown and the tooth under it.
-This is to ensure that the tooth underneath isn’t decaying and that there’s no damage to the crown.
+He’ll make sure that the tooth underneath isn’t decaying and that there’s no damage to the crown.

 Will dental insurance cover the cost of dental crowns?

-Get a high-quality dental crown in Charlotte, NC, from Dr. Greg Reece today!
+Get high-quality dental crowns in Charlotte, NC, from Dr. Greg Reece today.
 Call Dentistry of the Queen City at 704-486-8911 to strengthen your teeth with dental crowns near you.
 You can also schedule an appointment online anytime.
 Dr. Reece and his team strive to offer top-notch dental care in Mallard Creek and the greater Charlotte area.